Procurement Glossary

 Pricing in a nutshell:

 Pricing describes the systematic process of determining and setting prices, taking into account costs, the market situation and strategic objectives.
-An understanding of pricing mechanisms is essential for purchasing in order to negotiate fair prices and realize sustainable cost savings.
+An understanding of pricing mechanisms is essential for Procurement in order to negotiate fair prices and realize sustainable cost savings.

 Example: An automotive supplier calculates the price for a component by adding the material costs (€40), production costs (€25), overheads (€15) and a profit margin of 20%, resulting in a sales price of €96 per unit.